awakzdev/MMEX-Inventory/README.md

 # Inventory
-Will allow a certain interaction within the Inventory sheet.
-(Intel MMEX Team)
+Will allow a certain interaction within the Inventory excel sheet for MMEX team (Intel)

 # General
 Read.py will - just for reading (Will deliver faster results if only reading is necessary)